tophefo/IpCamera/README.md

 # IP Camera Binding

-This binding allows you to use IP cameras in openHAB 2 and has multiple features and ways to work around common challenges that cameras present.
+This binding allows you to use IP cameras in openHAB 2.x and has multiple features and ways to work around common challenges that cameras present.
-Please take the time to read through this guide as it will show hidden features and different ways to work with cameras that you may not know about.
+Please take the time to read through this guide as it will show many hidden features and different ways to work with cameras that you may not know about.
-I highly recommend purchasing a brand of camera that has an open API to give you easy access to alarms and many other advanced features that the binding has implemented.
+I highly recommend purchasing a brand of camera that has an open API, as many of the features use less CPU when done with an API camera, and they usually have more features.
-You will have a much more enjoyable time with these cameras.
+You will also have a much more enjoyable time with these cameras as they are well tested and easier to setup.
 To see what each brand has implemented from the API, please see this post:

 <https://community.openhab.org/t/ipcamera-new-ip-camera-binding/42771>